Configuration

 Config = {

-serverAddress = "", -- Connection URL sent to clients.
-Leave empty for auto-detect.
+serverAddress = "", -- Public IP or domain.
+Leave empty to auto-detect.

 serverPort = 7777, -- Port for voice server and dispatch panel